Downtime in manufacturing: how to make it productive

 Since we’re living in the 21st century, you, of course, won’t be able to compete without software that helps you manage it all.

-Katana is a cloud manufacturing software that helps businesses manage their production processes more efficiently.
-It provides a range of features and tools that can help streamline your operations, reduce waste, and improve your overall efficiency.
+Katana is cloud-based fashion ERP software that helps businesses manage their production processes more efficiently.
+It provides a range of features and tools that can help streamline operations, reduce waste, and improve overall efficiency.

 One of the key benefits of using Katana is its ability to track raw materials and inventory levels in real time.
 This means you can keep track of your stock levels and reorder materials before you run out, making sure you always have the supplies you need to produce your garments.